-34.2.1 Every effort will be made to resolve possible grievances at biweekly meetings between the Union President and Director of Human Resources or designee(s).
+34.2.1 Every effort will be made to resolve possible grievances at biweekly meetings between the Union President and the Vice President of Human Resources or designee(s).

 The time limit specified for either party may be extended only by mutual agreement.